-A Scenario is a set of Gremlin attacks that you define with a title, hypothesis, and detailed results.
-Once created and configured, a scenario is run to inject failure through a sequence of attacks with an expanding blast radius.
-After each run of a scenario, you can easily record your observations.
+A Scenario is a set of Gremlin attacks that you define with a title, description, hypothesis, and detailed results.
+Once created and configured, a Scenario is run through a sequence of attacks with an expanding blast radius (number of hosts included in the attack) and magnitude (intensity of the attack).
+After each run of a Scenario, you can easily record your observations.

 Scenarios can be used to recreate a past outage that impacted your system, or it can be used to automate a sequence of attacks to iteratively grow the blast radius of a Chaos Engineering experiment.

-Create a scenario by entering both a name and a hypothesis.
-For the hypothesis, think through how you expect your application or environment to behave when a sequence of attacks within your scenario is run.
+Create a Scenario by entering a name, description, and a hypothesis.
+For the description, it's helpful to include services you're testing, use cases for the Scenario, or when, and when not, to use that Scenario.
+For the hypothesis, think through how you expect your application or environment to behave when a sequence of attacks within your Scenario is run.
 How will your system react to the failure modes you'll be exposing it to?
 Is your system designed to handle this type of failure?
 If so, is the system working as designed?

 A hypothesis can be useful to record and validate expected behavior and assumptions about your system to see how actual behavior may differ from what is expected.

-When at least one attack has been added to a scenario, Save the scenario to have it enter a draft state.
-The scenario will be visible in the list of scenarios and the attack configuration can continue to be edited.
+Save the Scenario to have it enter a draft state.
+The Scenario will be visible in the list of Scenarios and the attack configuration can continue to be edited.

-To start running through the sequence of attacks defined in a scenario, run the scenario from either the scenario configuration view or on each scenario card.
-A scenario will show that it's running with a message at the top along with a Halt Scenario button.
-Halting a scenario will halt the attack underway, along with the scenario itself so that no further attacks will begin.
-The active attack within the scenario will be visually indicated.
-As each attack completes, the state and logs of each attack will be available.
+To start running through the sequence of attacks defined in a Scenario, run the Scenario from either the Scenario configuration view or on each Scenario card.
+A Scenario will show that it's running with a message at the top along with a Halt Scenario button.
+Halting a Scenario will halt the attack underway, along with the Scenario itself so that no further attacks will begin.
+The active attack within the Scenario will be visually indicated.
+As each attack progresses, the state and logs of each attack are available.

-The scenario details view shows on which day and when the scenario has been run.
-For each run of a scenario, the result of the scenario is available.
-You can enter observations for the scenario run, as well as indicating with checkboxes whether the scenario produced an expected result or if an incident was detected and/or mitigated.
+The Scenario details view shows on which day and when the Scenario has been run.
+For each run of a Scenario, the result of the Scenario is available.
+You can enter notes and observations for the Scenario run, as well as indicating with checkboxes whether the Scenario produced an expected result or if an incident was detected and/or mitigated.